Sten-H/go-proj/README.md

 # go-proj
 ##peer to peer javascript go game
+###How to run
+If you want to run go-proj:
+1. Clone this repo
+2. Make sure you have pip installed
+3. Enter root directory and "pip install -r requirements.txt" (recommend using a virtualenv before running this)
+4. "python go_proj.py"

+Alternatively you can go to [go.stenh.com](http://go.stenh.com), it is not guaranteed to be up but it is very likely.
 ###Introduction
 This is the game of go implemented in javascript using a python flask backend to match players who can then play peer to peer (with peerjs).
 The scoring rules are according to chinese rules.
 I like japanese rules better, but chinese rules are better with a weak scoring system (which this definitely is) becaue chinese scoring does not penaize plays in your own territory.